 Greater Des Moines' (DSM) convenient location to major interstates and rail networks and its access to expansive farmland, raw materials and skilled ag and bioscience technology employees are a few reasons why the region is called America's Cultivation Corridor.

 Industry leaders in agribusiness, agbioscience and biorenewables come together to support and sustain the science that feeds the world.
 America's Cultivation Corridor is the place for agbioscience.

 As the top producer of corn, soybeans, pork and eggs nationally, Iowa is home to an enormous concentration of agribusiness resources.
 The state has nine times the national average of people working in the ag and feedstock chemicals sectors, and together, Iowa farmers have invested more than $134 billion in farms and equipment to create one of the most advanced ag infrastructures in the nation.

-Leading agriculture and bioscience companies in the Cultivation Corridor include:
+Leading agriculture and bioscience companies in America's Cultivation Corridor include:

 - Albaugh, Inc.

 - John Deere

 - Kemin Industries, Inc.